Jesuits, etc. Act 1584: After the Plot

 There is little evidence that the 1698 act was enforced strictly.
 Kenyon suggests that the obvious decline in numbers of the English Catholic community in the eighteenth century was due to financial penalties, such as the double land tax imposed on Catholics in 1692, rather than to overt persecution.

 The end of the Penal Laws

 The "bounty" provisions of the 1698 act were repealed by the first Catholic relief measure, the Papists Act 1778 (18 Geo.
 3. c.
 60).
 However, the 1778 act produced a revival of anti-Catholic feelings which erupted in the Gordon Riots of 1780, in which hundreds of people died.
 This reaction may have delayed further relief measures, but by 1791 the Government felt it safe to finally legalise the Catholic priesthood.
 Under the Roman Catholic Relief Act 1791 (31 Geo.
 3. c.
 32) the Elizabethan Laws were repealed, and it became lawful, although under strictly controlled conditions, to act as a priest in England and to celebrate Mass.

-The whole act was repealed by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
-102).
+The whole act was repealed for England and Wales by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
+102), which came into force on 9 August 1844.

+The whole act was repealed for the Isle of Man by section 1(2) of, and schedule 2 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.